-Smuggling drugs in body cavities is a practice that traffickers have employed with great success, defeating the security systems and screening processes of some of the most advanced detection agencies worldwide.
-Arrests are regularly made where drugs or other contraband is found inside the rectum, the colon, the mouth, the ears, the vagina, the penis, the abdomen, and surgically implanted in other areas of the body.
+Smuggling drugs in body cavities is a practice that traffickers have employed with great success, defeating the security systems and screening processes of some of the most advanced detection agencies in the world.
+Arrests are regularly made where drugs or other contraband is found inside the rectum, colon, mouth, ears, vagina, penis, abdomen, and surgically implanted in other areas of the body.
 This poses a significant risk to the smuggler, as drug leakage, impactions, obstructions and other potentially life-threatening complications can arise as a result of smuggling illicit substances in body cavities.

 Even if the condoms or other packaging remain intact, the sheer weight and/or volume of the packages swallowed or inserted can create dangerous obstructions that may require emergency surgery.
 These can include stomach and intestinal obstructions, torsion and even ruptures, severe colon impaction, and potential for toxicity in response to latex or other types of packaging.

 Despite these severe health risks, drug smuggling remains rampant, and the use of body cavities is increasingly more common in this type of trafficking.
 This is primarily because smugglers often come from the most disadvantaged sections of society and the rewards are simply too great to seriously consider the risks.
 For instance, in an article by Laurie Junkins discussing the smuggling of drugs in prison, she writes;

 “Because drugs in prison can bring up to ten times as much as street value, the motivation to deal is extremely high.
 One official in East Jersey State Prison estimates an inmate can earn as much as $7,000 per week dealing heroin inside.”
 (4)

 For people with few options, it’s easy to see why drug smuggling is appealing.